8go/matrix-commander/README.md

 - new option `--whoami`
 - Minor incompatibility: `--rename-device` has been renamed to `--set-device-name` and `-x` is no longer supported as shortcut.
-- new otion `--get_displayname` for itself, or one or multiple users
+- new option `--get_displayname` for itself, or one or multiple users
 - new options `--set-presence` and `--get-presence` to set/get presence of itself, or one or multiple users
 - new options `--upload` and `--download` to interact with the Matrix